6 Huge Takeaways From StartCon 2018

 - Grab attention first 3 seconds

-- Add text captions (most vidoe is watched muted)
+- Add text captions (most video is watched muted)

 Storytelling in your video helps conversions

 - How to run better ads